The streetlight effect got its name from the following anecdote:

 >*— Rory Sutherland*

-So, we overrely on given information.
+We know we overrely on given information.
 But the streetlight can be more than a single piece of data.
 It can be an entire system.
 A model.
 By their nature, models are man-made streetlights.
 They illuminate a specific, simplified version of the world that's based on past data, leaving the messy, unpredictable and decisive parts of the future in the dark.

 At the core of models is the hidden assumption that whatever was important in the past will stay that way, pushing us to mold our forecasts based on what might already be irrelevant.
 This leads to solutions that would have worked yesterday but fail when confronted with tomorrow, because the future tends to be vastly different from our expectations.
 Why?
 Because of... unexpected events.
+This is the recipe for disastrous blind spots called [[Black Swan Event|black swan events]] (Taleb 2007).

 ## Final Thoughts